-There are numerous different types of electric guitar bridge, but what are the differences between them?
+There are numerous types of electric guitar bridge, but what are the differences between them?

-The electric guitar bridge has evolved massively over the decades, in line with playing styles, tastes and technical improvements.
-Now, there are numerous different types of bridge, each with their own strengths and weaknesses.
+The electric guitar bridge has evolved massively over the decades in line with playing styles, tastes and technical improvements.
+Now, there are numerous bridge types to choose from, each with their own strengths and weaknesses.

 To help demystify some of the varieties available, here’s a mini guide…

 The Les Paul was one of the first solid-body electric guitars when it appeared in 1952.
 The earliest Gold Top models were equipped with a trapeze bridge, which was designed by Les Paul in the 1940s and first appeared on the ES-295.
 When the Gold Top appeared on the scene it was included as standard.

 Essentially, the bridge is a solid steel bar, which rests on top of two posts.
 These have two feet that rest on the guitar top.
 A pair of thumbwheels allow height adjustment.
 In the case of the trapeze, the whole unit anchors to the guitar butt via a strap button with a long tailpiece.